Dennis Price (American football): 1988 season

-Price was drafted in the fifth round of the 1988 NFL Draft by his hometown team, the Los Angeles Raiders, with the 131st pick overall.
+Price was selected in the fifth round of the 1988 NFL draft by his hometown team, the Los Angeles Raiders, with the 131st pick overall.
 In his first season, he played in 12 games, four of which he started.
 He also made two interceptions during the 1988 season for a total of 18 returning yards.
 However, he suffered a groin injury later in the season, which sidelined him.

 1989 season

 Price switched from jersey number 38 to 20 before the 1989 season.
 He played in five games that season: the Raiders' first game of the season, against the San Diego Chargers, and the final four games of the season, against the Denver Broncos, Phoenix Cardinals, Seattle Seahawks, and New York Giants.

 New York Jets

 After tearing his ACL, Price was traded to the New York Jets on October 15, 1990, for linebacker Alex Gordon.
 He appeared in 14 games with the Jets during the 1992 season and logged one interception.
 He was waived by the Jets in August 1993.